MMauro94/matrix-revolution/Third assignment.md

 Let's suppose you have a pointer to `MatrixData`, and you want to access a large number of cells.
 Normally, you would have to call `virtualGet` for each cell, but it will result on a lot of virtual calls.

 In this scenario, you can use `MaterializerMD` to wrap your matrix.
-By using the properties of `OptimizableMD`, the first time the matrix is accessed the original matrix is copied on a faster `VectorMatrixData` on another thread.
+By using the properties of `OptimizableMD`, the first time the matrix is accessed the original matrix is copied to a faster `VectorMatrixData` on another thread.
 This reduces the total number of virtual calls to one.

 #### MultiplyMD
-In the last assignment, `MultiplyMD` was introduced: a `MatrixData` that, the first time it was accessed, optimized the multiplication tree in order to compute first the multiplications that reduced the number of dimensions the most.
+In the last assignment, `MultiplyMD` was introduced: a `MatrixData` that, the first time it was accessed, optimized the multiplication tree in order to compute first the multiplications that reduce the number of dimensions the most.

 This class has been changed to extend `OptimizableMD`.
 When optimizing, it returns a `OptimizedMultiplyMD`, which represents the optimized multiplication tree.